dwarvesf/handbook/guides/take-better-screenshots-on-mac.md

 ## Overall

 This guide will help you quickly make great screenshots with this tool.
 It does exactly what we need it to do, and I think you'll love it, too.
-Keep practicing with these tools—they're like the cherry on top, adding that extra something to your work.
+Keep practicing with these tools, they're like the cherry on top, adding that extra something to your work.